 - No allocations of funds can be transferred to another member

 - As per clause 6.7 of the Trust Deed, the Trustee may not provide money or a money equivalent to individual beneficiaries.
 Payments will be made directly to the seller or service provider.

 - Applicants are encouraged to contact the BNTAC offices to discuss their application Applicants are required to demonstrate and evidence a viable existing business or a realistic business opportunity.

 - Applications are assessed by an independent advisory committee with business expertise.
 The application will be considered on merit and further information and/or an interview may be required.
 Please allow up to THREE MONTHS from submission, for the application to be assessed and a final decision to be made.
-The next meeting of the AED Advisory Committe is in mid-March 2019.
-Applications for review at this meeting are due for receipt by BTNAC before Close of Business on Friday 1st March 2019.
+The next meeting of the AED Advisory Committe is the end of May 2019.
+Applications for review at this meeting are due for receipt by BNTAC before 9am, Monday, 13th May 2019.